 These recent months have been a challenge for us all as we endure a global pandemic and try to adjust to a new normal.
 Orders to shelter in place are frightening enough, and adding to that, many families are dealing with additional problems exacerbated by the current health crisis.
 Couples are going through divorces, there are new co-parenting issues, some people can’t pay support orders, and domestic violence instances are increasing.

 While there’s been an outpouring of information to help people understand what’s going on, it’s also led to a lot of confusion and uncertainty.
-As always, we at Law Offices of Donald P. Schweitzer are committed to protecting you and your family.
+As always, we at Schweitzer Law Partners are committed to protecting you and your family.
 If you are going through something like this, we are here to help you navigate your family matter.

 Divorce During COVID-19

 Many couples are spending an unprecedented amount of time together, and it hasn’t been easy on their relationship.
 Cities in China have already reported record-high numbers of divorce filings after lockdowns were lifted, leading to long backlogs at government offices.
 For many, the pandemic exposed poor communication, and their trivial conflict escalated.
 This may be a good indicator of where we will be in the near future.

 If you and your spouse have decided to end the marriage, it would be wise to begin the divorce process now rather than waiting for things to return to “normal.”
 When courts reopen, docket schedules will be full, and you’ll want to avoid further prolonging your divorce.
 This is also an excellent time to explore mediation, a cost-effective solution to divorce.
 During mediation, a neutral third party will help spouses reach agreements on divorce issues.
 Whether you have a contested or uncontested divorce, our attorneys can help you prepare your case so that it’s ready in a timely manner.